This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 It’s salad time!
-The days of the boring salad are over.
 Salads can be some of the best ways to eat colorful, nutrient-dense foods.
 But it can be hard to find the right salad recipes that are easy and delicious enough to justify the effort.

-As two cookbook authors and recipe experts, here are our very best salad recipes, guaranteed to be favorites for years to come!
-You’ll see a variety of types of salads: green salads, vegetable salads, grain salads, and pasta salads.
-There are salad ideas for a variety of seasons, but most of these easy salad recipes will work in any season.
-These are the recipes we turn to time and time again: we hope you’ll love them as much as we do!
+As two cookbook authors and recipe experts, Alex and I have reviewed our library to find our very best salad recipes, guaranteed to be favorites in your family—because they are in ours!
+You’ll see a variety of types of salads: green salads, vegetable salads, lentil and bean salads, grain salads, fruit salads, and pasta salads.
+There are salad ideas for a variety of seasons, and many work in any season.
+We turn to these recipes time and time again—we hope you’ll love them as much as we do!

 Salad dressing is always better homemade.
 In addition to these salad recipes, here are some of our favorite homemade salad dressings: